python-webuntis/python-webuntis/docs/objects.rst

 .. note::

     The classes listed here never should be instantiated directly.
-Instead, use the wrapper methods on :py:class:`webuntis.session.Session` they provide, as shown in the classes' documentation.
+Instead, use the wrapper methods on :py:class:`webuntis.session.Session`.

 .. module:: webuntis.objects

 Base Classes
 ============

-.. autoclass:: Result
-  :members:

 .. autoclass:: ListResult
   :members: